dave-p/TVHadmin/README.md

 - A recent version of TVHeadend (at least v4.2 - the latest development version preferred).
 - A web server to host TVHadmin, with PHP available.
 - PHP must be able to read/write files in a suitable directory; see the 'open_basedir' directive in PHP.INI.
-- The cURL PHP module must be installed.
+- The PHP.INI setting "allow_url_fopen" must be ON.

 Note that the web server is responsible for security!
 For use across the internet you should configure authentication on the web server and preferably use SSL.